 Application Fee

-UW-Madison charges a non-refundable $75 application fee that must be paid by credit card (Master Card or Visa) or debit card.
-In addition to the $75 application fee, non U.S. citizens will be charged a $6.00 international document processing fee.
+UW-Madison charges a non-refundable application fee that must be paid by credit card or debit card.
+In addition to the application fee, non U.S. citizens will be charged an international document processing fee.
+For more information, please visit the Graduate School’s Admissions website.

 There are also limited application fee grants available.
 Check the UW-Madison Graduation Application Fee Grants to see if you qualify.
 Please note that fee grant applications must be submitted before you application and can take two weeks to process so you should plan to submit fee grant applications by December 1st with consideration of holidays.

-The department will provide application fee waivers to individuals who are Black, Indigenous, or People of Color.
-In order to receive a fee waiver code, you are required to self-disclose biographical information on your application.
+The department will provide an application fee waiver to individuals who are first-generation or are in financial need.
+To receive a fee waiver code, you are required to self-disclose being a first-generation student or indicate you are in financial need by filling out the Fee Waiver Application below.
 Please complete the Fee Waiver Application at least one week before the application deadline to receive a fee waiver code.
+Students who request an Application Fee waiver will not be disclosed to the Admissions Committee and will not impact admission decisions.
+Limited fee waivers are available.

 Notable Advice